-You will have to make 13 payments in a row under Original Medicare to own the equipment if
+You will have to make 13 payments in a row under Original Medicare to own the DME item if:

-- you did not become the owner of the durable medical equipment item while you were in our plan and - you leave our plan and get your Medicare benefits outside of any health plan in the Original Medicare program.
+- you did not become the owner of the DME item while you were in our plan and - you leave our plan and get your Medicare benefits outside of any health plan in the Original Medicare program.

-If you made payments for the durable medical equipment under Original Medicare before you joined our plan, those Medicare payments do not count toward the 13 payments.
-You will have to make 13 new payments in a row under Original Medicare to own the item.
+If you made payments for the DME item under Original Medicare before you joined our plan, those Medicare payments do not count toward the 13 payments.
+You will have to make 13 new payments in a row under Original Medicare to own the DME item.